mylesv3/packet_capture/lab.md

 This section also includes the sequence and acknowledgment numbers, the window size, and the length of the inner TCP packet in bytes.

-Click Check my progress to verify that you have completed this task correctly.

-Inspect network traffic with tcpdump

-Check my progress

 Task 3.
 Capture network traffic with tcpdump
 --------------------------------------------